djm/table_rex/README.md

 <sup>1</sup> The text renderer supports these features, others may not or might
 not need to.

+#### What is it missing?

+* Most notably, cells cannot stretch over multiple lines.
+If you'd like to implement this, see Issue #7.

 #### Documenation

 See the quick start below or check out the